berthubert/trifecta/README.md

 # Known problems

  * You can only paste files right now, not drag and drop
- * Public is not yet implemented for posts, only for images
+ * "Public"/non-public is not yet implemented for posts, only for images
- * You can't yet create users online

 # Building
 Requires libsqlite3-dev nlohmann-json and crypto++.
 On Debian derived